usmansher/react-arborist/modules/docs/content/terms.md

 ## Details

-When you reach for react-arborist you usually will bring with you some _source data_ that you with to render with the _TreeView_ component.
+When you reach for react-arborist-simple you usually will bring with you some _source data_ that you with to render with the _TreeView_ component.

 The _TreeView_ component receives many props, one of which is called "nodes".
 The "nodes" prop is a _partial controller_ object with `value` and `onChange` properties.
 The nodes partial controller value must be an array of _node objects_.